M7Ray/House-Pricing/README.md

 print("number of NaN values for the column bedrooms :", df['bedrooms'].isnull().sum()) print("number of NaN values for the column bathrooms :", df['bathrooms'].isnull().sum())

+###    output:
+## number of NaN values for the column bedrooms : 13
+## number of NaN values for the column bathrooms : 10

 #replace missing values:
 mean=df['bedrooms'].mean()